All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1

 On reboot, devices configured using DHCP may boot up with a new IP address and the network configuration of a deployed native network becomes invalid.
-This can be avoided by assigning a static IP to the device you intend to deploy a native network to esp in production systems.
+This can be avoided by assigning a static IP to the device you intend to deploy a native network to especially in production systems.